 High Heel Shoes as a Symbol of Class, Gender and Sexuality

-High heel shoes are defined as footwear having a heel that is higher than the toe.
-Throughout their history, they have acted as symbols for differentiating between the sexes and the social classes.
-What's more, right up to contemporary versions, they are considered symbols of sexuality and fertility.
+The definition of a high-heel shoe is a type of footwear with a heel that is elevated above the toe.
+Throughout their history, they have acted as symbols for differentiating between the sexes and the social classes, along with being considered symbols of sexuality and fertility.

 High Heel Shoes in Ancient History

-In ancient Egypt, wearing shoes may have served to set apart lower classes from the nobility as normal people walked around barefoot while the rich usually wore flat, leather shoes.
-What’s more, murals from around 3500 BC depict members of the aristocracy wearing shoes that are strikingly similar to high heels.
-The shoes were worn by both men and women and were probably mostly used for ceremonial purposes.
-In a more practical application, shoes with extended heels were also worn by Egyptian butchers who wished to keep their feet out of reach of the blood of the animals they slaughtered.
+In ancient Egypt, wearing shoes may have served to set apart the lower classes from the nobility as common people walked around barefoot while the rich usually wore flat, leather shoes.
+Murals from around 3500 BCE show members of the aristocracy also wearing shoes strikingly similar to high heels.
+Both men and women wore the shoes and their main purpose was probably ceremonial.
+In a more practical application, shoes with extended heels were also worn by Egyptian butchers who wished to keep their feet out of the blood of the animals they slaughtered.

-In ancient Greece and Rome, actors often wore a shoe known as the Kothorni that had high wooden or cork soles.
-The heights would vary so that the higher the soles, the higher the social status of the character being played.
-It was probably during the Roman period that high heel shoes first become a part of what we now call women’s history and raised gender issues when they became synonymous with the sex trade.
-Prostitution was legal in ancient Rome and women started wearing shoes with a heel as a way of identifying their profession to potential clients.
+In ancient Greece and Rome, actors often wore a shoe known as the Kothorni (pictured above) that had high wooden or cork soles.
+The heights would vary in as much as the higher the social status of the character being played by the actor, the taller the shoes would be.
+It was probably during the Roman Period that high heel shoes first become an aspect of what we now call women’s history.
+During this time, they became synonymous with the sex trade and women started wearing shoes with a heel to identify their profession to potential clients.

-During the medieval period, the high heel would be mainly used for practical reasons.
-Both men and women wore wooden shoes and in a bid to keep the expensive and fragile footwear out of the muddy streets and protect them from the uneven surfaces, people would walk on heels known as Pattens that were attached to the shoe.
+In the Medieval Period, the high heel would be mainly used for practical reasons.
+Both men and women wore wooden shoes and in a bid to keep the expensive and fragile footwear out of the muddy streets and protect them from the uneven surfaces, people would walk on heels known as pattens that were attached to the bottom of the shoe.

-The Chopine or platform shoe was invented in Turkey in the early 15th century and was popular across Europe for the next 200 years.
-Chopines were worn only by women and marked a turning point in women’s history of fashion as they had very little practical use but were just deemed to be stylish and attractive.
-In some cases, the heel would be up to 30 inches high meaning the wearer had to use a cane or have help from a servant to walk.
+The chopine or platform shoe was invented in Turkey in the early fifteenth century and was popular across Europe for the next two hundred years.
+Only women wore chopines which marked a turning point in women’s fashion history as they had very little practical use but were deemed to be stylish and attractive.
+In some cases, the heel would be up to 30 inches high (76.2 cm) meaning the wearer had to use a cane or have help from a servant to walk.

-The Chopine became a status symbol for high class women in Europe and could be adorned with gold laces, embroidery and decorative leather work.
-According to costume historian Kevin Jones of the Fashion Institute of Design & Merchandising in Los Angeles, ladies purchasing them had an extensive say in the appearance of the shoe and would tell the cobbler what materials to use and how high the heel should be.
+The chopine became a status symbol for high-class women in Europe and could be adorned with gold laces, embroidery and decorative leatherwork.
+Ladies purchasing them had an extensive say in the appearance of the shoe and would tell the cobbler what materials to use and how high the heel should be.

-Despite the choice and individualism it gave women, it is believed by many that the Chopine saw the start of footwear becoming a women’s rights issue.
+Despite the choice and individualism it offered women, many believe that the chopine saw the start of footwear becoming a women’s rights issue.
 It is thought that the practice of wearing shoes that were increasingly difficult to walk in was encouraged by husbands who believed the cumbersome movement would inhibit the chances of wives having illicit liaisons with other men.

 The Rise of the Modern High Heel

-During the early 16th century, the high heel as we know it today came into being though it was largely worn by both men and women.
-It is believed the shoe came into existence by accident and developed as a result of repeated repair work on the heels of shoes that would eventually elevate them and build up into high heels.
+During the early sixteenth century, the high heel as we know it today came into being though it was worn by both men and women.
+It is believed the shoe came into existence by accident and developed as a result of repeated repair work on the heels of shoes that would eventually elevate them and build them up into high heels.

 Throughout the 1500s, a more practical application saw the popularity of the heel grow.
-Both men and women wore riding boots with heels, usually around 1 inch high, that helped prevent them from slipping from the stirrups.
-However even this usage soon took on a more fashionable element and it became popular to have higher and thinner heels on riding boots, especially amongst the higher classes.
+Both men and women wore riding boots with heels, usually around 1-inch (2.5 cm) high, that helped prevent them from slipping from the stirrups.
+However, even this usage soon took on a more fashionable element and it became popular to have higher and thinner heels on riding boots, especially amongst the wealthier classes.

 High Heel Shoes and Early Modern France

 During the European Renascence, high heel shoes were a fashionable status symbol worn by both men and women from the privileged classes.
-It is believed that the idea of wearing shoes with high heels as a fashion statement was started by Catherine de Medici (1519 – 1589), who wanted to impress the French court when she wed the Duke of Orleans, the future king.
-In a bid to boost her short stature and add appeal to her plain looks, she donned shoes with 2 inch heels and the idea took off.
-By the second half of the 16th century, wearing high heels was so synonymous with the aristocracy that a person of class was said to be “well heeled”.
+It is believed that Catherine de Medici (1519 – 1589) started this trend when she wore high heels to her wedding to the Duke of Orleans, (the future King Henry II of France).
+In a bid to boost her short stature and add appeal to her plain looks, she donned shoes with 2-inch (5 cm) heels, impressing the French Court so much that the idea took off.
+By the second half of the sixteenth century, wearing high heels was so synonymous with the aristocracy that a person of class was said to be “well-heeled”.

-In France in the early 18th century, King Louis XIV made it illegal for anyone who was not from the noble classes to wear red high heel shoes and nobody could wear them higher than his 5 inch heels.
+In the early eighteenth century, King Louis XIV made it illegal in France for anyone who was not from the noble classes to wear red high heel shoes and nobody could wear them higher than his 5-inch (12.7 cm) heels.
 Over the next couple of centuries, the heel became longer and more slender and the idea of the eroticism of the foot and footwear grew with it through art, fashion and literature.

 As the heel in France was a status symbol of the higher classes, Napoleon had them banned in the aftermath of the French Revolution.
-From the 1790s, heels were considerably reduced and replaced by a slight wedge or spring heel.
+Therefore from the late 1790s, heels were reduced in size and replaced by a slight wedge or spring heel.

 Sexuality and the High Heel

-Perhaps influenced by the suffrage movements and concerns for women’s rights, shoe fashion at the turn of the 20th century generally became more sensible and shoes became flatter as a result of a demand for more comfortable footwear.
-After a revival in the roaring 1920s, the high heel again dipped in popularity during the years of economic crises in the 1930s and the war and post-war years of the 1940s, when luxury items were in short supply.
+Perhaps influenced by the suffrage movements and concerns for women’s rights, shoe fashion at the turn of the twentieth century generally became more sensible and heels became flatter as a result of a demand for more comfortable footwear.
+After a revival in the roaring 1920s, the high heel again dipped in popularity during the years of economic crises in the 1930s, and the war and post-war years of the 1940s, when luxury items were in short supply.

-The high heel shoe now became an integral part of the wardrobe of most women from the West, regardless of their social status, however the footwear soon became a controversial issues on the subject of women’s rights.
+The high heel shoe now became an integral part of the wardrobe of most women from the West, regardless of their social status, but the footwear would soon become a controversial issue.
 In the 1960s, feminist groups began to criticise the high heel shoe, seeing it as a device invented by men that slowed the progress of women, both figuratively and literally.